 Jones was an outspoken critic of traditional country being pushed out in favor of pop country.
 When the Country Music Association refused to let him perform his song "Choices" in its entirety, he took it as a slight against him and the music he'd dedicated his life to.
 Jones refused to attend the ceremony.
 In a sly protest, Alan Jackson performed the song for Jones in his absence.
 Jones watched the show from home and was brought to tears by Jackson's act.

 Although he grew up poor, having money didn't mean much to Jones.
 He was just as likely to literally flush money down the toilet as he was to invest it.
 Although he could be frivolous with his spending, Jones really enjoyed giving away his riches to friends and strangers who were less fortunate.
 After his death, it was revealed that Jones had purchased 30 cemetery plots in Nashville's Woodlawn Cemetery for artists who died without money to cover funeral expenses.

 Jones was also a friend to artists who were just starting out in the business.
-At his funeral, Barbara Mandrell remembered how Jones' encouraged her when she was a nervous and scared 13-year-old singer.
+At his funeral, fellow country legend Barbara Mandrell remembered how Jones' encouraged her when she was a nervous and scared 13-year-old singer.

 3. His Troubled Childhood

 Jones' father, George Washington Jones, was a heavy drinker.
 He'd often come home drunk from the bar in the middle of the night, wake George up and demand that he sing for him.
 If he didn't perform, his father would threaten him with a beating.
 In an episode of CMT's Inside Fame, country music historian Robert K. Oermann said, "You would think that it would make him not a singer, because it was so abusively thrust on him.
 But the opposite happened; he became a chronic singer.
 He became someone who had to sing."
 Jones remained resentful toward his father throughout his life.